BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_1_Verifying_Your_Bitcoin_Setup.md

 ```
 regtest=1
 ```

-However, if you want to run several different sorts of nodes simultaneously, you should leave the signet (or testnet or regtest) flag out of your configuration file.
+If you want to run several different sorts of nodes simultaneously, you should instead leave the signet (or testnet or regtest) flag out of your configuration file.
 You can then choose whether you're using the mainnet, the signet, the testnet, or your regtest every time you run bitcoind or bitcoin-cli.

 Here's a set of aliases that would make that easier by creating a specific alias for starting and stopping the bitcoind, for going to the bitcoin directory, and for running bitcoin-cli, for each of the mainnet (which has no extra flags), the signet (which is -signet), the testnet (which is -testnet), or your regtest (which is -regtest).
 ```